Tochi-Orams/kanban-js/README.md

     [x] : add features for editing task
     [x] : save new task's title when editing it
     [x] : remove svgEdit and svgSave when task is complete.
-    [x] : refactor the function editTitleTask()
+    [x] : remove svgEdit and svgSave when task is drop on complete [x] : refactor the function editTitleTask()
+    [x] : made list draggable

 - Style